Constitution of the Gustavus Adolphus College

 - To amend this constitution with a two-thirds majority vote of the Executive Board members that are present.

 - At the fall and spring retreat, the Executive Board shall define their goals and responsibilities for the following year.

 - To actively participate in the recruitment and training of committee members.

 - To make the student body aware of their powers and duties.

 Section 6 – Executive Board Meetings

 - Shall be held at least seven times each semester.
-Executive Board members are to be notified at least one day prior to the meetings.
+Executive Board members are to be notified prior to the meetings.